caufieldjh/awesome-bioie/README.md

 ## Research Overviews

+* [Biomedical Informatics on the Cloud: A Treasure Hunt for Advancing Cardiovascular Medicine](https://www.ahajournals.org/doi/full/10.1161/CIRCRESAHA.117.310967) - an overview of how BioIE and bioinformatics workflows can be applied to questions in cardiovascular health and medicine research.
 * [Clinical information extraction applications: A literature review](https://www.sciencedirect.com/science/article/pii/S1532046417302563) - a review of clinical IE papers published as of September 2016.
 From Mayo Clinic group (see below).
 * [Literature Based Discovery: Models, methods, and trends](https://www.sciencedirect.com/science/article/pii/S1532046417301909) - a review of Literature Based Discovery (LBD), or the philosophy that meaningful connections may be found between seemingly unrelated scientific literature.
   * For some historical context on LBD, see papers by University of Chicago's Don Swanson and Neil Smalheiser, including [_Undiscovered Public Knowledge_](https://www.jstor.org/stable/4307965) (paywalled) and [_Rediscovering Don Swanson: the Past, Present and Future of Literature-Based Discovery_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5771422/).